jsribar/MathematicalExpressionEvaluator/README.md

 # MathematicalExpressionEvaluator
 C# library for parsing and evaluation of mathematical expressions with one or more variables.
-Basic characteristics:
+Written to support .NET 4.5 (and higher) and .NET 6.0.

+Project was initially created as a demonstration of Interpreter design pattern but was later extended with parser, employing [Shunting yard algorithm](https://en.wikipedia.org/wiki/Shunting_yard_algorithm).

+## Features
+Basic features of the library:
-* supports basic arithmentic operations:
+* Supports basic arithmentic operations, using both ASCII characters and mathematical signs:
     * addition (<code>+</code>),
     * subtraction (<code>-</code>, U+2212 <code>−</code>),
     * multiplication (<code>*</code>, U+00D7 <code>×</code>, U+22C5 <code>⋅</code>),
     * division (<code>/</code>, U+00F7 <code>÷</code>),
-    * exponentiation (<code>^</code>),
+    * exponentiation (<code>^</code>).
-* supports extra sign (<code>-</code>, U+2212 <code>−</code> or <code>+</code>) preceding a value, function or variable,
+* Allows extra sign (<code>-</code>, U+2212 <code>−</code> or <code>+</code>) preceding a value, function or variable.
-* takes care of operator precedence,
+* Takes care of operator precedence.
-* supports parentheses to override operator precedence,
+* Supports parentheses to override operator precedence.
-* includes standard mathematical functions with one or two arguments,
+* Includes support for standard mathematical functions with one (e.g. _sin_, _sqrt_) or two arguments (e.g. _atan2_, _pow_).
-* includes basic mathematical constants (_e_, _π_),
+* Includes basic mathematical constants (_e_, _π_).
-* additional custom functions and constants can be defined in the runtime.
+* Additional custom functions and constants can be defined in the runtime.

-Project was initially created as a demonstration of Interpreter design pattern but was later extended with parser.
+* Parser reports error for an invalid expression, with exact position where error occured.

 ## Basic Usage
 Below are some introductory examples of library usage.